antonrh/anydi/docs/usage/testing.md

         assert get_items() == [Item(name="mock1"), Item(name="mock2")]
 ```

-## Overriding Providers with Modules
+## Overriding providers with modules

 You can create a testing module that overrides providers from your application modules.
 Use `@provider(scope="...", override=True)` to replace specific providers: